vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/README.md

 ## 🛠Install

-Create a vuepress-theme-hope project in `[dir]` folder under the current project:
+Create a vuepress-theme-hope project in `[dir]` directory under the current project:

 :::: code-group